TENS OF THOUSANDS OF PEOPLE GATHERED ON BEACHES AROUND THE UK FOR DANNY BOYLE’S ARMISTICE DAY COMMISSION

-Pages of the Sea was the largest simultaneous coastal arts project to take place in the UK
+- Pages of the Sea is the largest simultaneous coastal arts project to take place in the UK

-An estimated 14,000 visitors attended the event in Weymouth and Lyme Regis.
-In addition, beach visitors joined the commemoration by creating hundreds of silhouettes of people in the sand, remembering the millions of lives lost or changed forever by the conflict.
+In addition, beach visitors were asked to join the commemoration by creating silhouettes of people in the sand, remembering the millions of lives lost or changed forever by the conflict.
+Over 380 such figures were created by the public in Weymouth and 320 in Lyme Regis.

 Musician Billy Bragg attended both Dorset events, taking part in open-mic sessions where members of the community shared stories, poetry and memories inspired by their personal connections to the First World War.

-“Danny Boyle devised a truly memorable project – directed and inspired by local communities all around our coastline.
-Pages of the Sea was a fitting tribute to the millions of men and women who lost their lives in the First World War.”
-Jenny Waldman, Director of 14-18 NOW
+Jenny Waldman, Director of 14-18 NOW, said: “Danny Boyle devised a truly memorable project – directed and inspired by local communities all around our coastline.
+Pages of the Sea was a fitting tribute to the millions of men and women who lost their lives in the First World War.
+14-18 NOW extends a huge thank you to Danny Boyle and to all our partners and volunteers who made this project such a success”.